austin61293/Arcpy-Programming/README.md

 # Arcpy-Programming
 MGIS GEOG 565 Arcpy Programming Scripts

-The scripts within this repository are strict for educational, and practical purpose. \n Suggestions and recommendations for more efficient and flexible coding are greatly appreciated!
+The scripts within this repository are strict for educational, and practical purpose.

+Suggestions and recommendations for more efficient and flexible coding are greatly appreciated!